GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

 The prediction equations (Steps 1 and 2 of Algorithm~\ref{alg:rbe}) need a motion model for the components.
 Rather than assuming a known motion model (\eg, linear), we use GP regression to estimate a motion model in a data-driven fashion.
 The PHD prediction requires knowing the motion model, $f_{k|k-1}$, for each of the targets.
 In previous works, a simple linear motion model was applied~\cite{vo2006gaussian}.
 Instead, we aim at dealing with an unknown motion model by using GP regression~\cite{rasmussen2010gaussian} which is a non-parametric, Bayesian, and non-linear regression technique which requires specifying a kernel function.
 In our previous works, we have shown how GP regression can be employed to learn the spatial velocity vectors of targets for a real-world taxi dataset~\cite{dames2017detecting}.
 Here, we employ GP regression to extrapolate each target's trajectory and predict its future positions.

-The hyperparameters for the kernel are learned offline using a training set consisting of noisy observations of the target's motion.
 Noisy measurements of the state of the targets are fed as input to GP regression, which produces a prediction of its future positions.
-In particular, we use GP regression to estimate $d$ functions, $f_i(t)$ where $i = 1,\ldots,d$, that predicts the evolution of the state of the target along each of its $d$ dimensions, independently.
+In particular, we use GP regression to estimate $D$ functions, $f_k^d$ where $d = 1,\ldots,D$, that predicts the evolution of the state of the target along each of its $D$ dimensions as a function of time, independently.

+We use the squared exponential function~\cite{rasmussen2010gaussian} as our kernel.
+The squared exponential kernel is a function of only the distance between two inputs.
+Therefore, the squared exponential kernel for two input times, $k$ and $k'$, is:

+where $\sigma_f^2>0$ is the signal variance and $\lambda>0$ is the lengthscale.
+The hyperparameters ($\sigma_f$ and $\lambda$) for the kernel are learned offline using a training set consisting of noisy observations of the target's motion.

+In order to apply GP regression to predict the motion of each Gaussian in the GM-PHD, we must have a \emph{confirmed track} of individual targets (it will be explained in Section~\ref{subsec:track}).
+If a Gaussian is not assigned to a confirmed track, then we can use a simple linear motion model for the prediction.
+Once a track is confirmed (\ie, we have sufficient history of an individual target trajectory), we employ GP regression to predict its motion.

+For any confirmed track, let $M^d$ be the history of mean values of components along the $d$-th dimension.
+Let $K$ be the set that records the time steps corresponding to the mean values.
+The following equation gives the predicted mean at time $k$ for each corresponding confirmed track along the $d$-th dimension:

+Here, $\sigma_n^2$ is the variance of the measurement noise which is also a hyperparameter learned from the data.

+It might be time-consuming to perform GP regression online because the GP prediction has cubic complexity in the length of history of the confirmed track~\cite{rasmussen2010gaussian}.
+Thus, we do not use the entire history but only a recent subset.\footnote{For example, when using the GPML toolbox~\cite{rasmussen2010gaussian} implemented in MATLAB, it took $0.29$, $0.35$, and $3.53$ seconds to compute Equation (\ref{eqn:gp_prediction}) when the length of the history was $100$, $1000$, and $5000$, respectively.}

 Figure~\ref{GPRegression} shows an example of the 2D case and the result of GP regression applied to a trajectory sample.
 From a distribution obtained from GP regression, future trajectory mean position with covariance can be extrapolated.

-In order to apply a GP regression to predict the motion of each Gaussian in GM-PHD, we must have a \emph{confirmed track} of individual targets (it will be explained in Section~\ref{subsec:track}).
-If a Gaussian is not assigned to a confirmed track, then we can use a simple linear motion model for the prediction.
-Once a track is confirmed (\ie, we have sufficient history of an individual target trajectory) we employ a GP regression to predict its motion.

 The update of predicted components has two parts: components with the \emph{no detection} event (lines 1-10 of Algorithm~\ref{alg:rbe}); and components compared with all measurements observed in the corresponding time step (lines 11-13 of Algorithm~\ref{alg:rbe}).
 The \emph{no detection} event reflects the possibility of target lost by not assigning any measurements to each component.
 Thus, the computation complexity for the update is $\Theta(|X||Z+1|)$.
 We incorporate a limited FOV sensor in the update equations.
 Specifically, we show how to compute the probability of detection (\ie, $p_D$) that explicitly considers the limited FOV of the robot.